kinglarce/portfolio/src/content/hero/index.md

 contactText: 'Say Hello'
 ---

-I'm a caffeinated-city-dweller dependent life-form software engineer who loves to travel, play sports and finding new adventures along the way.
+I'm a ☕ caffeinated-city-dweller dependent life-form who loves to travel, play sports and finding new adventures along the way.